HwWobbe/DefinitiveData-DeltaAlerts/README.md

     - consider promoting https://www.cos.io/
   - ...

+- OnTheList
-- OnTheList - should this be presenred as an initial example of what will be dome?
+  - should this be presenred as an initial example of what will be dome?
-  - ...
+    - it might help to talk about the role of the Subject and the possible ways this "common" electoral tokenm could be used.

   - develop a comprehensive scenario for this that addresses:
     - Agent of Subject - Privacy